paretoman/votekit/src/pages/code_1d.md

 So basically, our commands are only to set p1 and p2.
 While doing that, we also set x and y.
 When the user drags an entity, the xy position is sent to the entity, but the xy position is translated into a command that is appropriate for the current number of dimensions.

 ## Update XY
-When the dimensions change, we have to call updateXY to set x and y through the p1 or p2 action.
+When the dimensions change, we have to call updateViewXY to set x and y through the p1 or p2 action.
 To be clear, this is the action, not the command because we don't need to change the config.

 ## Line Summer
 Just draw midpoints between candidates to define the voronoi cell for each candidate.
 Then overlay the voter shape on that and find the intersection for each candidate.